swarm-game/swarm-contrib/README.md

 # swarm-contrib
-Tools for offline generation of swarm scenarios
+Tools for offline generation of swarm scenarios.

+## Building the project
+To build, both this repository and the `swarm` repo should be checked out into the same parent directory, so that they are sibling directories.

+Then execute:

+    stack build